chafey/meteor-modal-dialog/README.md

   (NOTE: possible now via customized validation logic hook)
 * create a generic mapping mechanism to integrate with third party packages (e.g. bootstrap datetime picker) (NOTE: possible now via customized data mapping hook and customized initialization hook)
-* make the clearing of the dialog data optional
-* consider using the data property of the template instance rather than {{dialogData}
-  NOTE: this would impact the automated data clearing mechanism
-* revisit the data clearing mechanism - removing the dialog from the DOM seems hacky and may not be reliable.
-* consider replacing use of session with ReactiveVar
-* consider automatically showing dialogs that are currently shown during a hot code reload